YARC-Official/docs/troubleshooting/Instruments.md

 ❗Windows: If you are experiencing echo, make sure *Audio enhancements* are turned off.
 Outside of YARG, check Windows' System / Sound / Properties / Microphone, and under Input settings, make sure *Audio enhancements* is set to **Off** instead of the default *Device Default Effects*.

 ❗Mac: YARG might not ask for mic access.
 Launch the .app manually instead of going through the launcher

+###  🛠️Troubleshooting

+❗E-kit not being detected
+Make sure you have the [Microsoft Visual C++ redistributables](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed.
+Make sure nothing else is open that is also using the e-kit.
+Windows only allows one program to access a MIDI device at a time.
+Make sure you hit something on the kit before hitting "Add Device"; the list doesn't refresh automatically.

+❗Extra triggers breaking combo
+Some lower budget e-kits have issues with occasional extra triggers.
+In YARG's Bindings menu, you can pull down each input pad and access a more detailed menu with options for Debounce and Threshold that may help.

+**Roland-specific troubleshooting**
+❗Open/closed hi-hat
+Most Roland kits allow mapping open and closed hi-hat to different MIDI notes.
+Look for something like this in the documentation - for example, [TD-27](https://static.roland.com/assets/media/pdf/TD-27_Data_List_eng04_W.pdf):
+*MIDI note numbers transmitted and received by the hi-hat HI-HAT OPEN <BOW|EDGE>  Midi number transmitted and received by open hi-hat (bow, edge) HI-HAT CLOSE <BOW|EDGE>  Midi number transmitted and received by closed hi-hat (bow, edge)*

+❗Extra trigger when releasing hi-hat pedal
+Higher end Roland kits support Foot Splash, where releasing the hi-hat pedal will cause an extra hi-hat trigger.
+You can avoid this by reducing the *Foot Splash Sens* parameter.